luiswirth/bsc-thesis/src/matter.typ

   inner(e_I, e_J) = det [inner(dif x_I_i, dif x_I_j)]_(i,j)^k
 $

-Computationally we represent inner products as gramian matrices on some basis.
+Computationally we represent inner products as Gramian matrices on some basis.
-This means that we compute an extended gramian matrix as the inner product on multielements from the gramian matrix of single elements using the determinant.
+This means that we compute an extended Gramian matrix as the inner product on multielements from the Gramian matrix of single elements using the determinant.
 ```rust
 impl RiemannianMetricExt for RiemannianMetric {
   fn multi_form_gramian(&self, k: ExteriorGrade) -> na::DMatrix<f64> {